Iran, world powers push for Tuesday nuclear deal

 "There, there continue to be significant issues that remain," White House spokesman Josh Earnest said.
 "They're not going to sign on to an agreement until all of our concerns have been addressed.
 And as long as they continue to make progress in doing that, then the talks will, will continue."

-For days, Iran and six world powers have been close to a deal to give Tehran sanctions relief in exchange for limits on its nuclear program, but officials said success was not guaranteed.
+For days, Iran and six world powers have been close to a deal to give Tehran sanctions relief in exchange for limits on its nuclear programme, but officials said success was not guaranteed.

 Meetings continued late into Monday with some diplomats hoping a breakthrough could happen overnight as they continued to struggle over issues such as U.N. sanctions and access to Iranian military sites.